Proyag/Proyag.github.io/_pages/projects.md

 {% include base_path %}

+This page lists some projects I worked on before my PhD.
+For more recent work, please see my [Publications](/publications).

 <h2 class="archive__subtitle">MT/NLP Projects</h2>
 {% for post in site.projects reversed %}
   {% if post.tag == 'mt_project' %}